FunC cookbook

 }

-is ready, you must compile it off-chain into a cell
+smart contract is ready, you need to compile it off-chain into a cell

 and send an upgrade message to the CounterV1